 I am proud to be a "home-grown” Arkansan!
 I graduated Sheridan High School in 1991 and graduated Baptist School of Nursing in 1996.

-I've been a Registered Nurse for 21 years, with 15 years caring for new and growing families in Labor & Delivery, Neonatal ICU, Postpartum, and Lactation.
+I've been a Registered Nurse for 21 years, with 15 years caring for new and growing families in the Women & Children department.

 I began occasionally assisting midwives at home births in 2008, became a doula in 2013, and became an International Board Certified Lactation Consultant (IBCLC) in 2015.